austral-electronics/QuantumCM4/README.md

 ## Overview

-*The **Quantum CM4** makes it as easy as possible to build your next smart project with the support of the largest developer community, and if needed [Node-Red](https://github.com/austral-electronics/wiki/wiki/Node-Red) low code visual programming.
-The Quantum CM4 is a **Raspberry PI 4 software compatible**, rugged, miniaturized, low power, real-time platform with browser-based remote displays and operating in harsh environments like Marine, Industry, IoT, Drones, Off-Highway vehicles...
-If a high level of integration is required, the Quantum CM4 bare electronic boards can also be integrated into your system.*
+The **Quantum CM4** makes it as easy as possible to build your next smart project with the support of the largest developer community, and if needed [Node-Red](https://github.com/austral-electronics/wiki/wiki/Node-Red) low code visual programming.
+The Quantum CM4 is a **Raspberry PI 4 software compatible**, rugged, miniaturized, low power, real-time platform with browser-based remote displays and operating in harsh environments.
+If a high level of integration is required, the Quantum CM4 bare electronic boards can also be integrated into your system.

-The **Quantum CM4 Processor** is an industrial platform, marinized, miniaturized and low power consumtion.
+The **Quantum CM4 is a waterproof industrial platform, marinized, miniaturized and very low power consumtion**.
 It integrates a powerful quad core ARM processor, many Indutrial, Marine, and Automotive field buses, Galvanic isolation, Protections, Watchdog, RTC with GNSS Time synchronisation, Wireless and a huge storage for your datalogs.

 **Applications** : The Quantum OEM Processor is designed to be embedded into a third-party system in a harsh environment, like a boat, a vehicle, a drone, a machine, an outdoor gateway …
 It is designed for low latency applications using remote in browser displays and suitable for a variety of use cases : Interfacing sensors and actuators, Automation systems, command control, Robotics, Guidance, Datalog, IOT, IA, Cloud, Dashboards, Asset tracking, Machine monitoring …
 For the sectors of Marine, Industry, Drones, Off-Highway Vehicles, Agriculture …

-### Disclaimers
-*Copyright (C) 2022 [Austral Electronics SARL](http://austral-eng.com/en/accueil-english-2/).
-Changes to the specifications and features in this manual may be made by Austral without prior notice.
-Specifications and information provided in this maual are for informational use only.
-Austral assumes no responsibility or liability for any errors or inaccuracies that may appear in this manual including the product & / or software.
-All trademarks mentioned in this manual are property of their respective owners.
-This product contains copyrighted software which are released under multiple open source licenses including but not limited to the GNU GPL, LGPL, and MIT BSD licenses.
-Such software is provided without warranty.
-Copies of these licenses are included in the software itself in further detail.
-For the latest up to date information, please visit our Github Repository at https://github.com/austral-electronics/QuantumCM4*

 ** !!!!!!!!!!!!
 NEW PRODUCT - THIS WIKI IS IN REDACTION !!!!!!!!!!!!!!!!!! **